venda/datepicker/README.md

-# Datepicker
+# DatePicker

-`Datepicker` has been built specifically for with the e-commerce market in mind.
+`DatePicker` has been built specifically for with the e-commerce market in mind.
 It has range of options that, among other things, allow the user to:

   * Use date ranges.
   * Deactivate specific dates and bank holidays based on region.